archana15/github-pages-with-jekyll/_posts/2021-05-27-walls-gates.md

 # Match and plan

 - From the gate we have to go to the neighboring cells and mark the cells with the shortest distance from the nearest gate
-- This is graph problem where we have to traverse the give matrix and update the values in the cells
+- This is graph problem where we have to traverse the given matrix and update the values in the cells
-- We can traverse the matrix using either BFS or DFS
+- We can traverse the matrix with BFS or DFS way
-- I have use BFS to traverse the matrix because we have to find the shortest distance and BFS will help us find the shortest distance
+- I have used BFS to traverse the matrix because we have to find the shortest distance and BFS will help us find the shortest distance

 **Logical steps:**